Burma Railway: Bombardments of Bridge 277

-The two bridges were successfully bombed and damaged on 13 February 1945 by bomber aircraft from the Royal Air Force (RAF).
-Repairs were carried out by forced labour of POWs shortly after and by April the wooden railroad trestle bridge was back in operation.
-On 3 April, a second bombing raid, this time by Liberator heavy bombers of the U.S. Army Air Forces (USAAF), damaged the wooden railroad bridge once again.
-Repair work soon commenced afterwards and continued again and both bridges were operational again by the end of May.
-A second air-raid by the RAF on 24 June finally severely damaged and destroyed the railroad bridges, and put the entire railway line out of commission for the rest of the war.
+In 1945 a planned US attack was cancelled due to bad weather.
+The two bridges were bombed on 13 February 1945 by RAF aircraft.
+The forced labourers repaired the bridge and by April the wooden bridge was in operation.
+On 3 April 1945, a USAAF Liberator attack damaged the wooden railroad bridge.
+Repair work continued and both bridges were operational again by the end of May.
+On 24 June 1945 the RAF destroyed the railroad bridges, putting the railway line out of commission for the rest of the war.